-The EIG is made up of our tenants, leaseholders and our staff who meet every month to discuss and vote on funding applications.
+The EIG is made up of our tenants, leaseholders and our staff who meet every eight weeks for an hour to discuss and vote on funding applications.
 If you'd like to apply for funding for a project that will help improve your local neighbourhood, please see our advice and application form below.

 What is an improvement?

 A neighbourhood or environmental improvement is something which improves the quality of life for our tenants, as well as the local community.
 Examples include: